-- reduction of overall costs to the department as costs of bidding are less to the industry (any greater than four shortlisted tenderers are by exception only) and therefore less to the department in the long term - access to Contractors' constructability knowledge - understanding by the constructor of the design risks and assumptions - the Principal is able to convey important aspects of the project through the non-price criteria selected, and - the Contractor is able to put forward alternative design proposals more readily.
+- reduction of overall costs to the department as costs of bidding are less to the industry (any greater than 4 shortlisted tenderers are by exception only) and therefore less to the department in the long-term - access to Contractors' constructability knowledge - the constructor's understanding of the design risks and assumptions - the Principal being able to convey important aspects of the project through the selected non-price criteria, and - the Contractor putting forward alternative design proposals more readily.

-Figure 9.1.1.3(c) - Early Tenderer Involvement (ETI) process
+Figure 9.1.1.3(c) - Early Tenderer Involvement process

-Expressions of Interest (EOI) are called, from suitably prequalified Contractors to engage in an ETI process for the delivery of the project.
+Expressions of Interest (EOI) are called, from suitably prequalified Contractors to engage in an ETI process for delivering the project.
 Prospective tenderers need to address the mandatory criteria and non-price evaluation criteria provided in the EOI booklet.

 Shortlisting is based on 100% of the scoring of the non-price criteria included in the EOI booklet.
-At the completion of this step, it is anticipated that at least two preferred tenderers will be invited to execute an ETI Agreement, thereby making them ETI Participants.
+At the completion of this step, it is anticipated that at least 2 preferred tenderers will be invited to execute an ETI Agreement, thereby making them ETI participants.
 This step concludes with execution of the ETI Agreements.

 Stage One commences after the ETI Agreements are executed.
-The basis for the tender is the Principal-owned detailed design which is prepared by an appointed design consultant.
-This stage involves the formation of ETI Participant teams to review the partially completed detailed design.
-The relationship between the Principal and the ETI Participant and their design consultants will be interactive.
+The basis for the tender is the Principal-owned detailed design, which is prepared by an appointed design consultant.
+This stage involves the formation of ETI participant teams to review the partially completed detailed design.
+The relationship between the Principal and the ETI participant and their design consultants will be interactive.